uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 ```
 in your terminal

 Now you are all set to run the hls4ml-tutorial on your local machine.
 Please follow the hls4ml training and explaining part carefully, you will learn how to train a model and then convert it into FPGA bit stream.
-Here are some resources that could help you better understand the hls4ml.
+Here are some resources that could help you better understand hls4ml.

 [Linux Tutorial for Beginners: Introduction to Linux Operating System] (https://www.youtube.com/watch?v=V1y-mbWM3B8)